egtome/class-booking-api/README.md

 ## Instructions

 Built in Laravel, you need PHP 8 to run it
-- Create a database in you local environment named calculator_api
+- Create a database in you local environment named class_booking_api
-- Create a local virtual host, that’s the one that calculator_web will consume
+- Create a local virtual host to test with postman, in my case "http://local.class-booking-api.com/api"
-- In the root directory, place .env file (I attached it in the email)
+- In the root directory, place .env file (I attached it in the zipped folder in email as "env file.txt")
 - Once you pulled the project, run these commands:
 - composer install
 - php artisan migrate:fresh
 - php artisan db:seed

-That’s it, now, you can interact with the API via Postman or the web client The seeders created 3 users for you:
+That’s it, now, you can interact with the API via Postman The seeders created 1 user for you

-1. user1@test.com
+1. gino@test.com
-2. user2@test.com
-3. user3@test.com (this user has EMPTY balance, for testing purposes)

-User passwords provided in the email I sent
+User password provided in zipped folder in the email I sent

 Consume API:
-I created and exported ALL the endpoints to use with Postman for you, please check the attached file in the email “calculator-api.postman_collection.json”
+I created and exported ALL the endpoints to use with Postman for you, please check the attached zipped folder in the email “Class Booking API.postman_collection” and also “Class Booking API.postman_environment”

 Run API tests:
 I wrote a total of 33 tests, to run them: